UK trial on switching COVID-19 vaccines adds Moderna and Novavax shots

+United KingdomUK trial on switching COVID-19 vaccines adds Moderna and Novavax shots

-LONDON (Reuters) - A UK study into using different COVID-19 vaccines in two-dose inoculations is being expanded to include shots made by Moderna and Novavax, researchers said on Wednesday.
+A UK study into using different COVID-19 vaccines in two-dose inoculations is being expanded to include shots made by Moderna (MRNA.O) and Novavax (NVAX.O), researchers said on Wednesday.

 The trial, known as the Com-Cov study, was first launched in February to look at whether giving a first dose of one type of COVID-19 shot, and a second dose of another, elicits an immune response that is as good as using two doses of the same vaccine.